djorges/djorges/README.md

 <h2>Projects</h2>
 <h3>Website | Web Application</h3>
 Personal Website.
 Project developed with Spring Boot using the MVC design pattern.
-For the back-end, we used Google Maps Javascript Api, Google Recaptcha, Spring Validation, RestTemplate, Hibernate and MySQL.
-In the front-end, Thymeleaf, JQuery and Bootstrap were used.
+For the back-end were used Google Maps Javascript Api, Google Recaptcha, Spring Validation, RestTemplate, Hibernate and MySQL.
+In the front-end Thymeleaf, JQuery and Bootstrap were used.
 <br>Link: https://jorgesdiego.herokuapp.com/

 <h3>MyLocation | Mobile Application</h3>